 - Here ensure Android Auto is enabled

-The last resort is uninstalling the app and again installing it.
+The last resort is uninstalling the app and again install it.
 Doing this might help you to fix Android Auto not working on Android 10.

 Check out the below steps: